Glossary

 Usually referred to in context of deleted subvolumes.
 It’s a background process that removes the actual data once a subvolume has been deleted.
 Cleaning can involve lots of IO and CPU activity depending on the fragmentation and amount of shared data with other subvolumes.

 Also known as COW.
 The method that btrfs uses for modifying data.
-Instead of directly overwriting data in place, btrfs takes a copy of the data, alters it, and then writes the modified data back to a different (free) location on the disk.
+Instead of directly overwriting data in place, btrfs takes a copy of the data, alters it, and then writes the modified data back to a different (unused) location on the disk.
 It then updates the metadata to reflect the new location of the data.
 In order to update the metadata, the affected metadata blocks are also treated in the same way.
 In COW filesystems, files tend to fragment as they are modified.
 Copy-on-write is also used in the implementation of snapshots and reflink copies.
 A copy-on-write filesystem is, in theory, always consistent, provided the underlying hardware supports barriers.

 - default subvolume